 10 essential tips for business networking

-Business networking comes easily for some professionals and business owners.
-But for others, it’s more challenging.
-Don’t be daunted by the thought of networking.
-It’s nothing more than a genuine conversation that has a bit of structure – and a goal.
+Daunted by business networking?
+It’s nothing more than a genuine conversation with a bit of structure and a goal.

 Networking is good for business

 Unlike direct sales, the goal of networking is to start a relationship by finding common ground between yourself and another person.
 It may turn out their needs or interests could be met by your firm’s services.

 You don’t need to make a deal or close a sale.
 Just be open, honest and genuine.
 When it’s successful, the networking relationship will work for you and the person you’ve just met.
 Here are some tips to keep in mind at face-to-face business networking events.

 1. Be strategic and have a plan in place

 Try not to race around to every business networking event.
 Think ahead and plan which ones you want to go to.
 First, determine which events are the best fit with your personal expertise and your firm’s capabilities.
 Typical examples of business networking events you might attend are chamber of commerce get-togethers, investor events, tradeshows and industry gatherings.
 If you’re in a senior role at your firm, you should be able to talk comfortably about key topics including: